linode/docs/docs/guides/databases/redis/using-redis-client-side-caching/index.md

         CLIENT TRACKING on REDIRECT 15

-The second client, and any subsequent clients set up likewise, are now being tracked for server-assisted caching.
+The second client, and any subsequent clients that you set up in a similar way, are now being tracked for server-assisted caching.
 The server keeps note of any data that these tracked clients fetch.
-Then, the server sends invalidation messages to the listening client (the first one above) whenever any of that data changes.
+Then, the server sends invalidation messages to the listening client whenever any of that data changes.

 You can verify this by issuing the following commands to the second client: